-Through the use of highly innovative approaches and cutting-edge technologies, Sheba seeks to decipher the underlying causes of neurological disorders, develop new methods to improve diagnostic and prognostic assessments, and discover new therapeutic approaches.
+Through the use of highly innovative approaches and cutting-edge technologies, Sheba seeks to decipher the underlying causes of neurological disorders, develop new methods to improve diagnostic and prognostic assessments and discover new therapeutic approaches.

-These endeavors greatly benefit from Sheba’s varied collaborations with other world leading healthcare organizations.
+These endeavors greatly benefit from Sheba’s varied collaborations with other world-leading healthcare organizations.

 Recently, a memorandum of understanding was signed between Sheba and Thoman Jefferson University Hospital that will focus on four key areas: academia, innovation, research and clinical care.

-As part of the collaboration, the two organizations aim to utilize their respective expertise and knowledge in neuroscience, and develop the next generation of treatments.
+As part of the collaboration, the two organizations aim to utilize their respective expertise and knowledge in neuroscience and develop the next generation of treatments.

 Sheba Director General, Prof. Yitshak Kreiss, spoke of the need to continuously break new grounds in healthcare as the driver behind the agreement: “We share a mutual vision with Thomas Jefferson University that the world must accelerate the transformation of clinical care and forge a bold new path.
 This agreement is part of that goal.
-Our collaboration in neuroscience will enable both of us to lead the way in development and implementation of cutting-edge, world-changing technology.”
+Our collaboration in neuroscience will enable both of us to lead the way in the development and implementation of cutting-edge, world-changing technology.”